jonnyweareone/guardian-os-v1/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the Guardian OS License (Personal Use License; Commercial License Required).
+See [`LICENSE`](./LICENSE) for details.